exploitmafia/singlefile/README.md

 # singlefile
 featured cs:go internal hack, one file and less than 1000 lines.

-download a dll @ : (coming soon, will upload to unknowncheats) (or you can build yourself :P)
+download a dll @ : no where, build it yourself!

 ## features
 * gui